Abiva's Day

 She did not wait around.

-For the rest of the day, Abiva took over her position from Nish who was quite frazzled running both LEgions.
-The Arch Maid threw herself into her work trying not to think about the expression on Maevin's face.
+For the rest of the day, Abiva took over her position from Nish, who was quite frazzled running both Legions.
+The Arch Maid threw herself into her work, trying not to think about the expression on Maevin's face.
 There was more in there than just disapproval.
-She had to have seen her boop her master's nose and how close she was standing too him.
-There was something else though.
-By the evening, when the sun had gone down, the realization had slowly sunk in.
+She had to have seen her boop her master's nose and how close she was standing.
+There was something else, though.
+By evening, when the sun had gone down, the realization slowly sank in.

-That was why she was standing in front of the private officer of the Mistress, the ornate wooden door between her.
-Abiva's heart raced, her stomach continuing to flip flop, and the feeling of being faint washing over her.
-What she was about to do could earn her a whipping or even the altar if her superior was so inclined.
+That was why she was standing in front of the private office of the Mistress, the ornate wooden door between her.
+Abiva's heart raced, her stomach flipping, and a faintness washing over her.
+What she was about to do could earn her a whipping or even the altar if her superior so inclined.

 Raising her hand and tapping lightly on the door, she heard Maevin's voice call to her.